Comment systems for static websites

 1 Bake comments into the site code

-Welcomments for a monthly fee will de-spam and stash comments in the site github.
+Welcomments for a monthly fee will de-spam and stash comments in the site GitHub.
 I currently use this service for this site.
-They run the app which does the commenting, and you can see the comments in your github repo.
-They seem to have failed ot leave beta status after 3 years, so while I love what they do I am not comfortable using them, although I did for a long time.
+They run the app which does the commenting, and you can see the comments in your GitHub repo.
+They seem to have failed to leave beta status after 3 years, so while I love what they do I am not comfortable using them, although I did for a long time.

 staticman is an (optionally) hosted (open source) app that integrates comments into your source.
 It looks mostly smooth; the lack of authentication might be tedious if there was a lot of traffic on your blog.